sylefeb/Silice/learn-silice/Documentation.md

 as synchronization with other algorithm also require introducing states.
 This results in additional cycles being introduced.
 Silice follows a set of precise rules to do this, so you always know what to expect.

-## The step operator

-Placing a `++:` in the sequence of operations of an algorithm explicitly asks Silice to wait for exactly one cycle at this precise location in the execution flow.
-Each next `++:` waits one additional cycle.

-This has several important applications such as waiting for a memory read/write, or breaking down long combinational chains that would violate timing.

 ## Control flow